AdobeDocs/commerce-extensibility/src/pages/events/troubleshooting.md

 ### The event status is `2`

-The event status `2` indicates there was error during transmission.
-The additional information can be found in the `info` column of the table or in the `system.log` file.
+The event status `2` indicates there was an error during transmission.
+Additional information can be found in the `info` column of the table or in the `system.log` file.
 The following CLI command can show only logs related to the event batch sending.

 ```bash